maiahirsch/maiahirsch.github.io/docs/lab12.md

 ## Controller Design

 I implemented a PD controller.
-I ommited Ki on purpose as for an inverted pendulum the integral term accumulates error over time and can cause wind-up and instability making the tuning much harded.
+I omitted Ki on purpose as for an inverted pendulum the integral term accumulates error over time and can cause wind-up and instability making the tuning much harder.

 ```c
 float angle = global_pitch + 83.0;